-Getting the tooth pulled will be hurting.
-But, some dentists can offer you the local anesthesia during this treatment to eliminate the Pain.
+Getting the tooth pulled will hurt.
+However, some dentists can offer you local anesthesia during this treatment to eliminate the Pain.
 So, does tooth extraction hurt?

 Follow the different types of treatments that are mainly recommended by the dentists offering over-the-counter prescription pain medicines to aid in managing the Pain.